 Does The Length of my Marriage Determine my Chances for Alimony?

 The simple answer is yes.
 Tennessee law has a list of factors that a judge must consider before alimony is awarded.
 The most important factors are the need of the receiving spouse and the ability to pay off the paying spouse.
 Among the other factors the judge considers is fault and length of marriage.

 Alimony is known as the legal obligation of one spouse to support the other after a divorce.
 The longer the marriage lasted, the greater chance that alimony will be awarded to support the future needs of the supported spouse.
 For shorter marriages, alimony is rarely awarded unless there is a unique set of circumstances or if the receiving spouse needs time to transition from being a married person to a single person.

 In the state of Tennessee, there are four types of alimony:

 - Alimony in Futuro (Intended for long-term support until death or remarriage)

 - Alimony in Solido (also known as Lump-Sum Alimony)

 Your Murfreesboro divorce lawyer will explain each type of alimony with you and help determine your possibility of either receiving alimony or being responsible for paying alimony.

 Contact Murfreesboro’s Trusted Divorce Attorneys Today

 Going through a divorce is a difficult situation.
 No one should have to go through this challenging time alone.
-The attorneys at Wilson, Howser and Oliver are ready to fight for your spousal rights and defend your case in court.
+The attorneys at Wilson, Howser, Oliver & Turner are ready to fight for your spousal rights and defend your case in court.
 For more information on divorce cases, how the divorce process works, or to speak to one of our divorce attorneys about your particular case, give us a call today at (615) 895-0030.
 We’re located right on the Murfreesboro square and ready to get to work on your case!